 Likely effect

-Option 1 Densification Option 2 Edge of Cambridge Option 3 New settlements Option 4 Dispersal: villages Option 5 Transport corridors
+Option 1 Densification Option 2 Edge of Cambridge Outside Green Belt Option 3 Edge of Cambridge - Green Belt Option 4 Dispersal - new settlements Option 5 Dispersal - villages Option 6 Public transport corridors

--? +/? +/? ? ?
+-? +/-? +/? +/? ? ?

-- 3.47 Option 1 would result in an increase in the density of development in Cambridge, a large proportion of which would be located on brownfield land or redevelopment of existing built-up sites.
+- 3.51 Option 1 would result in an increase in the density of development in Cambridge, a large proportion of which would be located on brownfield land or redevelopment of existing built-up sites.
 Cambridge contains a large number of designated biodiversity sites, and whilst it is unlikely that development would be permitted on these sites, focusing development in the city could affect the network of green spaces important for wildlife, habitats and species, particularly if multiple sites come forward in proximity to areas of biodiversity value.
 In addition brownfield land can sometimes contain ecological interest.
+Therefore, Option 1 is expected to have a minor negative but uncertain effect against this objective. - 3.52 Option 2 would result in development at the Cambridge Airport site, which comprises largely brownfield land, although much of this is in the form of open grass areas which can act as a habitat for protected species.
+The site itself does not contain any designated biodiversity habitats, but the western boundary of the airport abuts Barnwell East Local Nature Reserve, and the airport could be considered to form part of the wider ecological network.
+There are Biodiversity Opportunity Areas present around the edge of the site, which could be used as a way to enhance the ecological networks present in the area, whilst also providing an opportunity to design in green infrastructure.
+Option 2 is expected to have a mixed minor positive and minor negative but uncertain effect.

-Therefore, Option 1 is expected to have a minor negative but uncertain effect against this objective. - 3.48 Option 2 would result in development around the edge of Cambridge.
-The edge of Cambridge contains a small number of Sites of Special Scientific Interest and Local Nature Reserves, as well as many Priority Habitats and biodiversity opportunity areas.
+- 3.53 Option 3 would result in development around the edge of Cambridge.
+The edge of Cambridge contains a small number of Sites of Special Scientific Interest and Local Nature Reserves, as well as many Priority Habitats and Biodiversity Opportunity Areas.
 It is therefore possible that individual developments would take place at or within close proximity to these biodiversity assets.
 However, there may be opportunities to design in green infrastructure, incorporating ecological networks, particularly at larger extensions.
-Therefore, Option 2 is expected to have a mixed minor positive and significant negative but uncertain effect. - 3.49 The location of any new settlements that could come through Option 3 is uncertain.
+Therefore, Option 3 is expected to have a mixed minor positive and significant negative but uncertain effect. - 3.54 The location of any new settlements that could come through Option 4 is uncertain.
 However, it is very likely that this option will lead to development on greenfield land.
 Greater Cambridge contains a large number of designated and non-designated habitats and it is therefore possible that a new settlement could take place at or within close proximity to these biodiversity assets.
 However, greenfield sites are not always of particular ecological value, and the more sensitive ecological locations could be avoided.
 However, designing a new settlement from scratch means that and green infrastructure incorporating ecological networks can be designed into the development.
-Therefore, Option 3 is expected to have a mixed significant negative and minor positive effect but with uncertainty. - 3.50 Option 4 would result in an increase in development at villages across Greater Cambridge, whilst Option 5 focuses development along key public transport corridors and hubs.
+Therefore, Option 4 is expected to have a mixed significant negative and minor positive effect but with uncertainty. - 3.55 Option 5 would result in an increase in development at villages across Greater Cambridge, whilst Option 6 focuses development along key public transport corridors and hubs.
 As the villages and transport corridors across Greater Cambridge contain or are located within close proximity to designated and non-designated biodiversity assets, and contain greenfield land, particular developments coming forward under this option could lead to loss of biodiversity.
 It may also be more challenging to deliver integrated ecological networks as part of individual development proposals.
-Options 4 and 5 are expected to have a significant negative but uncertain effect.
+Options 5 and 6 are expected to have a significant negative but uncertain effect.